mattst/SublimeMissingFindPanelKeys/README.md

 Use [Package Control](https://packagecontrol.io/):

 - Open the command palette and select: `Package Control: Install Package`
-- Wait for the package list to be updated and then select: `Missing Find Panel Keys`
+- Wait for the package list to be updated and then select: `MissingFindPanelKeys`
 - Note: Package submitted, awaiting addition

-Users can, if they prefer, download the [zip file](https://github.com/mattst/SublimeMissingFindPanelKeys/archive/master.zip) and then [install it manually](http://docs.sublimetext.info/en/latest/extensibility/packages.html).
-Clearly manual installation will prevent Package Control from automatically updating the package.
+Users can, if they prefer, download the [zip file](https://github.com/mattst/SublimeMissingFindPanelKeys/archive/master.zip) and then [install it manually](http://docs.sublimetext.info/en/latest/extensibility/packages.html); `MissingFindPanelKeys.sublime-package` should be used as the installed package file name or, if unzipping for folder installation, then `MissingFindPanelKeys` should be used as the folder name.

 ### Key Bindings